Lighting systems for churches come into two different categories – architectural lighting of the building and performance/presentation lighting.

-Architectural lighting is the lighting of the building in a sympathetic way.
+Architectural lighting offers lighting of the building in a sympathetic way.
 It is both practical and enhancing.
 From a practical level, the lighting needs to be sufficient for a variety of times of day and needs to provide a good working light for all religious ceremonies.
 This can be controlled via a simple preset button station that can have a variety of settings depending on the time of day and situation.
 In terms of enhancement, religious buildings often have so many features that can be enhanced with simple lighting.
 The usual protocol for this type of lighting would be a discussion during a site visit to ascertain the most suitable options.
-For example, spires and statues lit in the correct way can become a beautiful focal point.
+For example, lighting systems for churches, for spires and statues, lit in the correct way can become a beautiful focal point, both internally and also externally.

-An example installation of a church building lighting system:
+An example installation of lighting systems for churches:

 The spires and walls are lit sympathetically, using ETC source 4 mini.
 These hybrids between a profile and par 16 are fantastic for lighting architectural aspects.
 With their shutters, they have full framing capability and due to their wide angle lens they can be mounted at close proximity.